socleeds/projects-nde/nde09.md

   along with exercises or worksheets that can be used in OOP teaching

-* Explore how the [libGDX](https://libgdx.badlogicgames.com/) Java game development framework could be used to teach OOP concepts, and development prototype exercises that demonstrate this
+* Explore how the [libGDX](https://libgdx.badlogicgames.com/) Java game development framework could be used to teach OOP concepts, and develop prototype exercises that demonstrate this

 * Develop a prototype of a system similar to Microsoft's